 The Encounter scheme offers cross-cultural placements for young people and encourages reflective engagement in mission.

-A wide range of interdisciplinary papers anaylising expressions of Christianity acoss the globe
+A wide range of interdisciplinary papers analysing expressions of Christianity acoss the globe

 A significant missiological library, with a rich archival collection

 "It is a real joy to browse the unrivalled collection."
-Revd Ming Shun Chiang, minister of Methodist church of Singapore.
+Revd Ming Shun Chiang, Minister of Methodist Church in Singapore.

 Encouraging research across the globe